Nesar21/web-weaver-dual-mode/README.md

 ## Overview

 Web Weaver Dual Mode is a Chrome extension for extracting, structuring, and generating web data using AI.
 It provides dual-mode operation: Chrome's local Gemini AI or Gemini Cloud API.
 No licenses.
-No bloat.
 Maximum performance.

 - Scalability: Batch processing and large-scale data extraction.
 - Performance: Local speed or cloud-level power.